wrgr/cppbook/assignments.md

 ### Core Assignment 24 -  Common App Essay #1 Revision 2

 Please revise your essay, based on the detailed feedback you received from the essay/resume review process (required), as well as additional feedback from your mentor (optional).
+You must use the template to receive credit.

 **General Revision Instructions**